Jessd20/RestaurantProject/readme.md

 * `POST /restaurant/<restaurant_id>/dishes` - Order dishes from a restaurant.
 * `GET /restaurant/dishes/buying` - Get all dishes that have been ordered.

+### Observations
+* The API endpoints are not secured.
+Anyone can access them.
+* The login session lasts for 5 minutes.
+* Values for 'Dish Status' are Available or Unavailable.